-Figure 3.1 Most operators reported a decline in delay compensation claim approval rates compared with last year
+Figure 3.1 Over half of all operators reported an increase in delay compensation claim approval rates

-Delay compensation claim approval rates by operator, rail periods 8 to 10 and change compared with last year
+Delay compensation claim approval rates by operator, April 2021 to March 2022 and change compared with previous year (Table 4410)

 Note: Since April 2020, data for TfL Rail and London Overground has not included paper tickets and some smartcard claims (ITSO tickets).
 The missing ticket types account for approximately 5% of their journeys.
 Therefore, please treat these data with caution.
 We are working with these operators to improve the completeness of their data.